 The dual aspect workplace – overlooking the marina on one side and Tower Bridge on the other – is now home to 70 Musto employees, three product showrooms, an in-house café/break out area and bespoke ‘vaults’ that house the company’s precious samples and prototypes.

 “The Musto team lives and breathes everything marine so we had to practice what we preach when looking for our new headquarters,” says Alex Russell, Musto’s International Marketing Manager.
 “To say St. Katharine Docks is a perfect fit is an understatement.
-We already have a huge customer base here in London (70% of its website sales can be attributed to the capital) and we can confidently say probably every boat owner here at the Docks has an item of Musto clothing or equipment.
+We already have a huge customer base here in London (25% of Musto UK online sales can be attributed to the capital) and we can confidently say probably every boat owner here at the Docks has an item of Musto clothing or equipment.
 Being here makes our brand more convincing – the berths, yachts and River Thames provide a relevant backdrop that adds a massive amount of provenance to the brand.”

 Musto is a growing specialist sports brand that has its roots in technical sailing clothing.
 At the very top end it designs, tests and produces garments for the most extreme sailing conditions, with items taking between three and six years to evolve from prototypes to the finished product.
 Many ‘testers’ find their way to crew members on the arduous Volvo Ocean Race, which takes on the notoriously perilous Southern Ocean.

 “There’s no better base for us than St. Katharine Docks,” says Alex.
 “The location gives us incredible confidence when dealing with suppliers and the marina setting gives us extra authenticity – to be able to say to clients ‘you can sail right up to our office and moor virtually outside our front door’ gives us huge cachet in the sailing world.
 The Docks also position us where our burgeoning audience is – especially the creative and tech-driven sector, who appreciate craftsmanship and innovation.”